Support Services

 Office of Educational Opportunity and Diversity

 The Office of Educational Opportunity and Diversity (EOD) has been established to support efforts to increase the representation of historically underrepresented students in The Graduate Center’s doctoral programs.
 The office initiates and supports grant efforts to enhance recruitment, retention, and academic progress of historically underrepresented students.
-This includes managing such Graduate Center–based programs as MAGNET and CUNY Pipeline.
+This includes managing such Graduate Center–based programs as the Provost Enhancement Fellowships and CUNY Pipeline Fellowships.
 The Executive Officer of the Office of Educational Opportunity and Diversity works closely with the Executive Officers of the doctoral programs and reports to the Provost.